 • Accommodation for 14 nights

-• Car Hire (Standard SUV, including Loss Damage Waiver, Up to C$2m third party liability insurance, windshield and tyre insurance, unlimited kilometers, one additional driver, all applicable taxes)
+• Car Hire (Intermediate SUV, including Loss Damage Waiver, Up to C$2m third party liability insurance, windshield and tyre insurance, unlimited kilometers, one additional driver, all applicable taxes)

 • 1 hour flightseeing tour of Kluane National Park